Discrete ABP Estimate and Convergence Rates for Linear Elliptic Equations in Non-divergence Form: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{S:approximation}, we describe the approximation \eqref{integro-differential-operator} of \eqref{pde} proposed by L. Caffarelli and L. Silvestre \cite{CaffarelliSilvestre10}.
-We introduce finite element methods and show the monotonicity property \eqref{monotonicity-0} in Section \ref{S:FEM}.
-Using \eqref{monotonicity-0}, we prove convergence to the viscosity solution in Section \ref{S:convergence}.
-We next discuss the classical ABP estimate in Section \ref{S:ABP} and apply it to derive the error estimate $\inftynorm{ u - \ue} \leq C \epsilon^{\alpha}$ provided $u \in C^{2, \alpha}$.
-In Section \ref{S:discrete-ABP}, we prove our discrete ABP estimate, which hinges only on the mesh $\Th$ being weakly acute.
-Finally, applying the discrete ABP estimate, we establish several rates of convergence depending on solution and data regularity in Section \ref{S:error-estimate}.
+We introduce finite element methods and show the monotonicity property in Section \ref{S:FEM}.
+We next discuss the classical ABP estimate in Section \ref{S:ABP} and apply it to derive the error estimate $\inftynorm{ u - \ue} \leq C \epsilon^{\alpha}$ provided $u \in C^{2, \alpha}(\overline{\dm})$, where $\ue$ is the solution of the integro-differential equation \eqref{integro-differential-operator}.
+In Section \ref{S:discrete-ABP}, we prove our discrete Alexandroff estimate, which has some intrinsic interest and is instrumental to derive convergence rates for the Monge-Amp\`ere equation \cite{NochettoZhang16}.
+We also derive our discrete ABP estimate, which hinges only on the mesh $\Th$ being face weakly acute.
+Utilizing the discrete ABP estimate, we establish several rates of convergence depending on solution and data regularity in Section \ref{S:error-estimate}.
+We conclude in Section \ref{S:numerics} with numerical experiments which explore properties and limitations of our FEM.